ericproffitt/TopicModelsVB.jl/README.md

 For evaluating our model's user recommendations, let's take a more holistic approach.

-Since large heterogenous libraries make the qualitative assessment of recommendations difficult, let's search for a user with a modestly sized relatively focused library,
+Since large heterogenous libraries make the qualitative assessment of recommendations difficult, let's search for a user with a small focused library,

 ```julia
 showlibs(model, 1741)